CMOS + stochastic nanomagnets: heterogeneous computers for probabilistic inference and learning: Probabilistic inference with heterogeneous p-computers

-The observed bias of the LFSR can be due to several reasons: first, the LFSRs generally provide low quality random numbers and do not pass all the tests in the NIST statistical test suite \cite{Rukhin2010nist} (see Supplementary Section~\ref{sec:NIST}).
+The observed bias of the LFSR can be due to several reasons: first, the LFSRs generally provide low-quality random numbers and do not pass all the tests in the NIST statistical test suite \cite{Rukhin2010nist} (see Supplementary Section~\ref{sec:NIST}).
 Second, we take whole words of random bits from the LFSR to generate large random integers.
 This is a known danger when using LFSRs \cite{press1988numerical,knuth1981art}, which can be mitigated by the use of phase shifters that scramble the parallelly obtained bits to reduce their correlation \cite{rajski1998design}.
-But such measures increase the complexity of PRNG designs further limiting scalable implementation of digital p-computers.
+But such measures increase the complexity of PRNG designs further limiting the scalable implementation of digital p-computers (see Supplementary Section~\ref{sec:bias} for detailed experimental analysis of LFSR bias).

 The quality of randomness in Monte Carlo sampling is a rich and well-studied subject (see, for example, \cite{PARISI1985301,FILK1985125,PhysRevLett.73.2513}).
 The main point we stress in this work is that even compact and inexpensive simple PRNGs can perform as well as sophisticated, high-quality RNGs when augmented by truly random nanodevices such as sMTJs.